KelvinShadewing/KyrodianLegends/wiki/midi.md

 * Charging - When charged, Midi will use both hands, one holding the charged bomb, and one that creates a secondary explosion to launch it, gaining greater speed and distance than a thrown bomb.
 * Spinning - When on the ground, pressing down and forward while throwing will instead spin the bomb like a top along the ground, making it much easier to hit enemies that are too low to easily hit by throwing.
 * Planting - Midi can have one landmine planted at a time.
 This is done by holding down while standing and pressing the bomb button.
 If Midi jumps while standing on a mine, it will explode under him, launching him into the air for a much higher jump.
-* Dropping - While in his transphere, Midi will leave a time bomb on the ground.
-If he has the wingnut ability, these bombs will float, allowing him to perform a repetitive bomb jump for as long as he has energy to do so.
+* Dropping - While in his transphere, Midi will leave a remote or time bomb on the ground.
+Rapidly dropping and detonating remote bombs will allow limited bomb laddering.

 Even when charged, Midi's bombs suffer a speed reduction when under water.